BobFrostMan/zephyr-api-java/README.md

             .withPrecondition("Environment needs to be set up")
             .withStatusName("Approved")
             .withPriorityName("High")
-            .withStep("Given Perform action X")
+            .addStep("Given Perform action X")
-            .withStep("Then Verify that result Y is as expected") .create();
+            .addStep("Then Verify that result Y is as expected") .create();

     if (createResponse.isSuccessful()) {